emenoh/match-practical/README-Changelog.md

 "we need to add the user's email address as a clickable link to the page, as well as a link to their blog, if available.""

-4. Added the email key from the JSON API response to the list of variables available to thesimple html template function.
+4. Added the email key/value from the JSON API response to the list of variables available to thesimple html template function.
 Added a conditional block to append the email address as an anchor tag/string to 'outhtml'.

-5. Added the blog key from the JSON API response to the list of variables available to thesimple html template function.
+5. Added the blog key/value from the JSON API response to the list of variables available to thesimple html template function.
 Added a conditional block to append the blog address as an anchor tag/string to 'outhtml'.